Skip to main content

 Official Luxembourg immigration portal: https://guichet.public.lu/en/citoyens/immigration.html

-Luxembourg embassy or consulate for your country: https://mae.gouvernement.lu
+Luxembourg embassy or consulate in your country: https://mae.gouvernement.lu

 Required Documents Checklist